diffplug/gitfromscratch/time-travel/merge/merge.md

 ![squash vs summary merge](merge-squash-vs-summary.mp4)

-There's a lot about these which are *exactly* the same.
+There's a lot about these commits which are *exactly* the same.

 1. They end up with the *exact* same snapshot of files.
 2. They each end up with the *exact* same first parent.
-3. As a direct consequence of **1** and **2**, when we click the final commit and therefor compare the commit against its first parent, we see the *exact* same change.
+3. As a direct consequence of **1** and **2**, when we click the final commit and therefore compare the commit against its first parent, we see the *exact* same change.

 The only difference between the two approaches is that in one case, our miscellaneous history is there for us to look at in the future.
 Whether that is good or bad is entirely up to you - you can decide to keep your brainstorming in some situations and discard it others.